 - The path runs parallel to the reservoir and road for another 3.5 km – all the way back to the A57.
 Just before the road, there is a large grassy area that gives a stunning viewpoint of Ashopton Viaduct with Bamford Edge in the background.
 Be sure to stop here for a photograph or two!

-- At the road, turn left and walk across Ashopton Viaduct.
-Being on the right-hand side of the road will give you the best views over the rest of Ladybower Reservoir.
+- At the road, turn left and walk across the Ladybower Viaduct.
+Being on the right-hand side of the road will give you the best views over the rest of Ladybower.
 The walk ends back at the slip road off of the A57 towards the reservoir – you’ll just need to remember where you parked the car!

 I’d recommend the nearby Yorkshire Bridge Inn for a well-deserved, post-walk drink or meal!